 - All devices: You can also use the ‘adb reboot bootloader‘ command to enter the download mode.

 - Connect your device to the computer.
-Make sure to use the original Samsung USB cable that came with your phone or Tab to avoid any issue.
-When Odin detects your device, the ID COM port will highlight with light blue color.
+Make sure to use the original Samsung USB cable that came with your phone or Tab to avoid any issues.
+When Odin detects your device, the ID COM port will be highlighted with light blue color.

 - Then click the AP button and select the firmware binary with “AP_” in its name The AP file will take a while to load in Odin because of its heavy size.
 Don’t panic if the Odin window freezes for some time after selecting the AP file.